 Currently, Schleif is studying the multisensory production and the sensorial environment of late-medieval nuns.
 She heads the international project "Extraordinary Sensescapes," striving to produce a total-immersion virtual-reality reconstruction of a Birgittine monastery, including the performance of the office liturgy as it might have occurred in Vadstena, Sweden, 500 years ago.
 Scholars, performers, engineers, and web designers from eight countries are working together on this ambitious endeavor.

 Schleif is active organizing conference sessions for professional organizations and serving on editorial boards, as well as review panels for granting agencies in the U.S. and Europe.
-She regularly participates in various international study groups, delivers lectures and conference presentations in many countries, and works internationally as consultant for television documentaries.
+She regularly participates in international study groups, delivers lectures and conference presentations in many countries, and works internationally as consultant for television documentaries.

 Her projects have been generously supported by grants and fellowships from the Fulbright Commission, the Samuel H. Kress Foundation, the Getty Grant Program, the National Endowment for the Humanities, the Herzog August Bibliothek Wolfenbüttel, Deutsche Forschungsgemeinschaft, Riksbankens Jubileumsfond, Carnegie Humanities Investment Fund, and the Swedish Research Council, as well as through funding by institutional and corporate sponsors.
 Her teaching and research have been honored by awards and prizes from ASU.
 In spring 2016 she received the Berlin Prize of the American Academy as John P. Birkelund Fellow in the Humanities.